 The reach_id is based on the Pfafstetter coding system [6] that assigns identifications based on the topology of the river network.
 The code allows digits 0-9 at each hierarchy level.
 SWOT reach_id values always include six Pfafstetter levels of basins.
 Continent (C) and water body type (T) codes are provided in Table 1 and Table 2, respectively.
 Note that lake water bodies that are connected to the river topology of the PRD (T=3) are processed as river reaches and will appear in the L2_HR_RiverSP product, although their slope, width, and area variables are filled with null values because the algorithms for computing such quantities may not be applicable to connected lakes.
 These connected lakes will typically also appear in the L2_HR_LakeSP product.
 Reaches with unreliable topology (T = 5) are treated the same as connected lake (T = 3) topologies if and only if the PRD lakeflag is set to 1.
 If the reach is flagged as a lake in the PRD, a bit indicating this is set in node_q_b and in reach_q_b (see Appendix C).
-Short reaches (T=6) occur only at the headwaters and outlets of rivers.
-They are designed to buffer PRD reaches from other waterbodies such as oceans or non-PRD rivers.
+Short reaches defined where dams occur (T = 4) have null-filled WSE, slope, width, and area.
+Ghost reaches from other waterbodies such as oceans or non-PRD rivers.
 Ghost reaches are used only in processing and do not appear in the product.